blasrodri/wadu/README.md

-# Wadu - share your Rust snippets easily
+# Wadu - share your Rust snippets with ease

+**Note** Wadu is still work in progress.

 Wadu aims to be an alternative (and complement) to the Rust Playground.
-Its main goal is to provide an interface to share code/snippets written in Rust that can be ran and modified using a local environment.
+Its main goal is to provide an interface to share code/snippets written in Rust that can be run and modified using a local environment.

 ## How to install wadu